How stickiness can speed up diffusion in confined systems

 In this Letter, we introduce a theory that quantitatively predicts the increase in late time dispersion (with respect to its value for reflecting boundaries) induced by making the boundaries attractive, even when the surface diffusivity is lower than the microscopic bulk diffusivity.
 As an example, we give analytical formulas characterizing dispersion in non-dilute spherical sticky obstacles, which explain the simulation results of \cite{putzel2014nonmonotonic}.
 Results are then given for slowly undulating channels, in this case the increase of dispersion turns out to be stronger.
 For strongly undulating channels, we show that enhancement of dispersion no longer occurs.
 Our results identify in which situations dispersion is optimized by the interplay between diffusion in bulk and on the surface.
 The effect uncovered here can be viewed as an example of {\em catalysis} for diffusion where the introduction of the {\em surface state} via reaction with the surface induces an increase in the rate of dispersion.

 \textit{Model of surface mediated transport - }We consider a tracer particle, of position $\ve[r](t)$ at time $t$ in a $d$-dimensional space, an heterogeneous medium with obstacles, or confining boundaries.
 The particle can either diffuse in the \textit{bulk} (``b"), with a bulk molecular diffusivity $D_b$, and local drift $\ve[u]_b(\ve[r])$, or diffuse along the \textit{surface} (``s'') of the obstacles or confining surface, where it diffuses with diffusion coefficient $D_s$ (typically smaller than $D_b$).
+In our approach, we assume that the tracer particle is point-like.
+This assumption can be made without loss of generality since the problem of a finite size tracer particle can be studied by modifying the obstacle geometry.
+In this way, the particle size influences the effective diffusivity.
+We will also neglect inertial effects, which are irrelevant for sufficiently small tracers in viscous fluids.
 We can also consider a local drift field $\ve[u]_s(\ve[r])$, within the surface.
 By $k_d$ we denote a detachment rate at which the tracer desorbs from the surface.
 When the transition between bulk and surface is viewed as a reaction, the binding kinetics is quantified by an imperfect reactivity parameter $k_a$ \cite{grebenkov2019imperfect}, which has the dimension of a velocity.
-In the context of Taylor dispersion, it has been shown how the parameters $k_a$ and $k_d$ can be determined from a microscopic model \cite{AlexandreGeneralized2021}.
+In the context of Taylor dispersion it has been shown how the parameters $k_a$ and $k_d$ can be determined from a microscopic model \cite{AlexandreGeneralized2021}.

 The probability densities $p_b(\ve[r],t)$ and $p_s(\ve[r],t)$ to be at position $\ve[r]$ at time $t$ in the bulk and surface obey

 where $\nabla_{s}$ is the surface nabla operator.
 The boundary conditions, determined from probability conservation, are given by